fusion-energy/neutronics-workshop/README.md

 The next example script defines a model of a hollow sphere made of two materials and a 14 MeV point source at the geometry centre.

 - Try running ```python 6_example_neutron_tracks.py``` which simulates neutron movement through the geometry and produces particle h5 files from which neutron tracks can be visualized with the geometry.

-Use Paraview to load the geometry file and then open the track files (.vtp files).
-Paraview can also be used to threshold and slice the geometry - slice this model on the z plane. **More detailed instructions are provided in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/15/4) and also in the video tutorial below.**

-Looking at the tracks can you tell which material is water and which is zirconium?
+WATCH THE VIDEO BELOW TO LEARN HOW TO LOAD THE GEOMETRY FILE, OPEN THE TRACK FILES AND SLICE THE GEOMETRY SUCH THAT THE NEUTRON TRACKS CAN BE VISUALISED. **SCREENSHOT INSTRUCTIONS CAN ALSO BE FOUND IN THE [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/15/4).**

 <p align="center"><a href="http://www.youtube.com/watch?feature=player_embedded&v=uHTXw6Dza-Y
 " target="_blank"><img src="tasks/task_3/images/task3thumbnail.png" height="400" /></a></p>

+- Looking at the tracks can you tell which material is water and which is zirconium?

 **Learning Outcomes**